psychemedia/winter-tales/src/twelve_months.md

 ```

-It also seems that the tale was collected by Jeremiah Curtun, although it wasn't published in his name until after his death:
+It also seems that the tale was collected by Jeremiah Curtin, although it wasn't published under his name until after his death:

 ```{admonition} In *Fairy tales of eastern Europe*, Jeremiah Curtin, 1914
 :class: dropdown